techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 sed -i -e 's/bullseye/bookworm/g' /etc/apt/sources.list.d/pve-no-enterprise.list
 ```

-You can veryfy these fules by checking to be sure they were updated with `bookworm`
+You can veryfy these files by checking to be sure they were updated with `bookworm`

 ```bash
 cat  /etc/apt/sources.list